bowdenk7/attach-container-blog/README.md

 ```

 At this point you can do anything that you can do in a normal local VS Code context.
-You can edit files, start and stop processes, check on setup and configuration, or whatever you need to do build your app.
+You can edit files, start and stop processes, check on setup and configuration, or whatever you need to work on your app.
 Let's go ahead and open our app by clicking the "Open Folder" button and navigating to `/usr/src/app`.

 ## Debugging